 1.General questions 2.Questions about payments 3.Questions about postage and delivery 4.Practical questions 5.Technical questions

 What does the word AED stand for?
 AED stands for Automated External Defibrillator, also called a defib or defibrillator.

+What is an AED?
 An AED is a device with which one can provide an electrical shock to the heart if there are life-threatening arrhythmias.
 A built-in computer analyses the heart rhythm of the patient and determines automatically whether a shock should be administered.
 A computer voice command will tell you when to administer an electric shock and when to start with chest compressions and mouth-to-mouth resuscitation.
 The voice command is often backed up by text displayed on a screen on the device.
 The AED will guide you safely through the resuscitation process until the moment that professional help arrives.

 How does an AED operate?
 Two electrode pads attached to the AED are applied to the patient’s chest.
 A computer in the AED will analyse the heart rhythm of the patient and determine whether a shock needs to be administered in order to save the patient.
 If that is the case the computer will provide voice commands to direct the user on how to attempt a resuscitation.

 Do some brands save more lives than others?
 The AEDs currently available on the market have all been approved in conformity with European directives and can all save lives.
 No manufacturer can claim that their lifesaving device saves more lives than others.
 Also there is no connection between the price of an AED and its ability to save lives.

 Do I have to buy the same brand of AED as the local ambulance service?
 The faster the shock can be administered the better the result.
 The ambulance service may well change to their own electrodes or ECG monitor, in which case purchasing the same AED as the ambulance service is not necessarily going to be beneficial, but would almost certainly be a much more expensive option.
 We advise you to buy an AED with which you feel comfortable and an AED that fits your budget, needs and circumstances.
 Try not to limit your choice to one brand, be open-minded about which AED is better suited to your circumstances and needs.

 Is a maintenance service contract necessary with an AED?
 The current AEDs are virtually maintenance free.
 It is not strictly necessary to purchase a maintenance contract, but it is advisable, to ensure that you are never without a functioning AED.
 Our experience in recent years has shown that there are very many AEDs that are unfit for use because the battery has depleted, or because the electrodes have expired.
 More than 75% of our customers choose to purchase a maintenance contract to avoid their having to worry about their equipment, for peace-of-mind and to ensure that they are never without a working AED.
 More information about the various maintenance service options are available on the website by clicking on the Maintenance tab.

 Why is a rescue kit with an oxygen mask, latex gloves, razors, sterile wipes and clothing scissors supplied with the AED?
 The rescue kit contains everything that you may need if you have to use and AED, kept with the AED, precious time will be saved in order to prepare the patient for resuscitation.

 The clothing scissors are used to quickly remove the upper body clothing as this is essential to enable the electrodes to be secured to the patients bare chest.
 The latex gloves and sterile wipes are for hygiene.
 The razors are included so that excess chest hair can be removed, also to enable the electrodes to be secured to the patients bare chest.
 The oxygen mask can be used to hygenically provide artificial respiration during CPR, it also has an O2 adaptor, which enables the paramedics to connect their oxygen supply directly to the mask when they arrive.